CLASSIFICATION NO. 308

 Under direction, to inspect, maintain and repair storm drainage lines, catch basins and related structures; to assist in the planning, design and construction of the surface water management system; and to do other work as required.

 The Water Environment Services (WES) Department manages and operates the County's utility service districts including sewerage facilities, collection systems, pumping stations and treatment plants and storm and surface water management.

 The Surface Water Technician provides technical engineering and maintenance support in the development, implementation and maintenance of a water quality based system of surface water drainage and sanitary sewer collection.
 Positions provide field and administrative assistance to ensure compliance with federally mandated programs and environmental regulations regarding surface water management.

 The Surface Water Technician differs from the Engineering Technician 3 which does not maintain or repair drainage structures.
 It also differs from the Utility Maintenance Worker 2 which does not assist in the design or construction management of drainage systems.

 Duties may include but are not limited to the following:

-- Participates in system maintenance and repair activities; inspects and cleans storm drains, catch basins, sewer lines, water quality facilities and related structures; tests for infiltration and exfiltration; performs standard and emergency repairs to correct line stoppages and breaks.
+- Participates in system maintenance and repair activities; inspects storm drains, catch basins, sewer lines, water quality facilities and related structures; tests for infiltration and exfiltration; performs standard and emergency repairs to correct line stoppages and breaks.